 I start making the part by cutting a 25mm long piece of 15x15mm solid aluminum profile.
 I use a small saw for metal to do this.
 Then the centers of the holes are marked with a caliper and pencil and finally with a punching tool.

 I then use my improvised jig that uses a dremel and a dremel router base, in order to be able to make the holes as perpendicular as possible to the part.
 Unfortunately the dremel router base is not as precise as I wanted, but the result is acceptable I believe.
 One of the two handles of the dremel router base is a screw, which allows you to lock it to a certain depth.
-I noticed that it improves things a bit if you make this as tight as possible (just to the point that you can barely can plunge it down).
+I noticed that it improves things a …continue

-Lately I wanted to connect an external monitor to it and use it for dual display.
+Lately I wanted to connect an external monitor to my iBook G4 and use it for dual display.
 I have already found a nice utility called “Screen Spanning Doctor” which seems to be reconfiguring something in the OSX and the Firmware(?) of the computer and allows you to use external monitors for dual display.

 When you apply this configurations with the above utility, you are also able to set the resolution of the external monitor to something higher than 1024×768.
 Which is great also.
 My problem was that when I connected a monitor that supported 1280×1024 for example, I was not able to set the resolution to this setting.
 In spite that the iBook was giving me this option.
 I tried that with a Philips and also a Samsung TFT display, as also with a cheap CRT display.
 After some search in the net, I found that some guys where able to do that with some Dell displays.
 While there where too few sites referring to problems like the one I had.